Owner: Experience – the Difference.

 Chartered Fellow Chartered Institute of Personnel and Development.

 Past roles as Adjunct & Visiting professor: Central University of Finance & Economics, Beijing, China & Visiting Prof. Capital Normal University, Beijing.
 Derby University, UK.

 In order to add a personalised underpinning to this web site I offer a brief snapshot of my life events so as to illustrate some of my underlying views (epistemological and ontological) that are part of my experiential field, my life.
-With a degree in zoology, and rooted in Darwinian thinking, I led my own ornithological research expedition to the Amazon rainforests in the 1970s, partly because of a wish for an adventure and partly because of a desire to make up for the lack of fieldwork experienced whilst doing my degree!
-In the Amazon I experienced many untethered (not religiously connected) deeply impactful ‘spiritual’ experiences (see Alexandra and McLaughlin, in Philosophy of Education, p 356).
-I then worked for fifteen years in environmental charities (emerging new social movements); all were concerned with environmental change, personal action, ethical practice and citizenship.
-These included the RSPB, BTCV, and a Wildlife Trust.
+With a degree in zoology, I led my own ornithological research expedition to the Amazon rainforests in the 1970s, partly because of a wish for an adventure and partly because of a desire to make up for the lack of fieldwork experienced whilst doing my degree!
+In the Amazon I experienced deeply impactful experiences.
+I then worked for fifteen years in environmental charities, including two posts as a professional ornithologist.
+All these experiences were concerned with environmental change, personal action, ethical practice and citizenship.
+These posts have included the RSPB (bird protection), BTCV (practical skills development, field skills and then later as a Company Director), and a Wildlife Trust (Conservation Director).

 These early experiences with nature and the environment continue to underpin my current practice in the UK and abroad (with corporate organisations, in Higher Education and Further Education, and in adult education).
 Over these years my work has included professional facilitation, education and training and de3velopment for a wide range of organisations.

 Consultancy, books and talks include:

-* Lead author of The Power of Experiential Learning (2002) by Kogan Page, London.
+* Lead author of The Power of Experiential Learning (first edition in 2002) by Kogan Page, London.
 Also published in China by Top Human Technology Ltd. A second edition was published in 2006 with a different new title ‘Experiential Learning: a best practice handbook for education and trainers.
 The 4th edition was published in August 2018.

 * Author of The Experiential Learning Toolkit: blending practice with concepts, (2010) Kogan Page.